Types of Pearls

 A cultured pearl begins when a rounded piece of mother-of-pearl shell along with a speck of mantle tissue is carefully placed inside an oyster.
 To soothe itself, the oyster forms a coating called nacre around the nucleus and continues to coat it with layers of nacre over the next several years.
 There are two main types of cultured pearls on the market today: Akoya and Freshwater.

 Originally native to Japan, Akoya pearls are recognized around the world as the classic cultured pearl.
-They are the most beautiful and lustrous of all cultured pearls due to their consistent roundness and bright reflective luster.
+They are the most beautiful and lustrous of all cultured pearls due to their consistent roundness and bright reflective luster, making them the perfect choice for a custom pearl necklace.
 Akoya pearls are bead-nucleated and generally one pearl at a time can be grown.
 According to the Cultured Pearl Association of America (CPAA), Japanese Akoya Cultured pearls "are the most lustrous of all pearls found anywhere in the world.
 In recent years, China has been successful in producing Akoya pearls within their own waters.
 However,at this time they are unable to produce as brilliant a luster as high quality as Japanese Akoya cultured pearls."
 The Japanese waters in which Akoya pearls grow are considerably cooler, 10 to 15 degrees cooler, than those grown in warmer climates, where other types of saltwater cultured pearls are grown.
 The cooler conditions cause Akoya pearls to develop their nacre coating more slowly, and with a more compact crystal structure.
 This is what increases Akoya pearls' reflective and refractive qualities.
 Akoya pearls are the world's most popular cultured pearls.

 It is widely believed that Akoya pearls have the highest luster of all cultured pearls.
-That is why they’re the only cultured pearls that Add-A-Pearl® sells.
+That is why they’re the only cultured pearls that Add-A-Pearl® sells our personalized pearl necklaces.

 Freshwater pearls can be found in bays and rivers throughout the world.
 They are easily cultivated from freshwater mollusks in China, Japan and the U.S.